 What Are You Trying to Accomplish with Your Program?

-Take time to perform a scope analysis before engaging with an RPO.
-Are you including recruiter salary, time and materials support, training costs, etc. into your cost analysis?
+Take time to perform a scope analysis before engaging with an RPO provider.
 RPO buyers need to be very transparent about what they require from their provider.
 How much responsibility will you delegate to the provider?
 What will be the goal your partnership aims to accomplish?
-Is your budget realistic?
+Is your budget realistic - are you including recruiter salary, time and materials support, training costs, etc. into your cost analysis?

 It is all too common and unfortunate to find companies hiring RPO providers without exercising enough due diligence.
-Lack of analysis results in them developing fear, skepticism, and indecision which can ultimately slow down and hinder the success of the new talent acquisition program.
+Lack of analysis results in confusion which leads to skepticism, and indecision, which can ultimately slow down and hinder the success of the new talent acquisition program.

 Does Your RPO Program Address Your Individual Needs?

 It’s typical when a company is reviewing outsourced recruitment processes for the first time to request an “optimal solution” without considering costs.
 Often, the company just needs basic solutions tailored to their unique needs.
-You may not need full life cycle recruitment services initially.
-In the beginning, you may just require certain components of the hiring process to be outsourced.
+You may not need full life cycle recruitment services at the start − you may just require certain components of the hiring process to be outsourced.

 Understand Your Data